Zabakes/togle-script/README.md

 This script currently only works on windows.
 This isn't ideal but none of this code is "ideal".
 It's quick and dirty and it evolved from a much simpler script.
 To be robust and ready for non-technical users the code will probably need to be re-factored.
 I'm releasing this to see if it's features are something other people like.
 If so I'll work on increasing the code quality and supporting other features.

+# Installation

+This project is currently python based running it requires python 3.

+The dependencies for this project are in requirements.txt use pip to install them.
+Then run HotkeyLayers.py.

+`pip install  -r requirements.txt`

 # Use

 By default pressing the toggle key is brings up a window like this ![GUI example](Images/GUI_example.png)